Doug Ghim betting profile: Sony Open in Hawaii - PGA TOUR

 Ghim's recent performances

-- Ghim has finished in the top ten once and in the top 20 three times over his last ten appearances.
+- Ghim has finished in the top 10 once and in the top 20 three times over his last ten appearances.

 - He had his best finish at The RSM Classic, where he finished tied for seventh with a score of 18-under.